Friday, January 24, 2025

 High-risk patient subgroup have colorectal tumours in “immune overdrive”

-Ten percent of colorectal cancer patients have a poor prognosis despite high immune cell infiltration of the tumour.
+Ten percent of colorectal cancer patients have a poor prognosis despite high immune cell infiltration of the tumor.

-Researchers from City of Hope, a California-based independent cancer research and treatment center, identified a subset of colorectal cancer patients with poor outcomes despite having high levels of T cells in their tumours.
-These patients all relapsed and the relapse event occurred earlier than for patients with little to no immune cells in their tumours.
+Researchers from the City of Hope, a California-based independent cancer research and treatment center, identified a subset of colorectal cancer patients with poor outcomes despite having high levels of T cells in their tumors.

 References: